tbeeck/lichess-discord/readme.md

 ```
 !arena [username]
     Find an upcoming or recent arena created by lichess (or a user)
+!deleteuser
+    Deletes your lichess username from the bot's database
 !playing [username]
     Shares your (or a user's) ongoing game
 !profile [username]